-(b) On ~~January 31, 2023~~ May 2, 2023, we announced that our board of directors had approved an additional a \$5.0 billion share repurchase authorization.
-On ~~May 2, 2023~~ October 25, 2023, we announced that our board of directors had approved an additional \$5.0 billion share repurchase authorization.
-On ~~October 25, 2023~~ April 30, 2024, we announced that our board of directors had approved an additional \$5.0 billion share repurchase authorization that is not included in the maximum remaining amount that may yet be purchased set forth in the table above. ~~These~~ These share repurchase authorizations have no expiration date.
+(b) On May 2, 2023 October 25, 2023, we announced that our board of directors had approved a \$5.0 billion share repurchase authorization.
+On October 25, 2023, we announced that our board of directors had approved an additional \$5.0 billion share repurchase authorization.
+On April 30, 2024, we announced that our board of directors had approved an additional \$5.0 billion share repurchase authorization that is not included in the maximum remaining amount that may yet be purchased set forth in the table above. authorization.
+These share repurchase authorizations have no expiration date.

-(c) The maximum dollar value remaining has been reduced by the payment of any commissions paid to brokers during the relevant period.
+(c) The maximum dollar value remaining has been reduced by the payment amount of any commissions paid to brokers during the relevant period.